Last updated on March 26th, 2019 at 09:56 am

-What is Telemedicine?
+For starters, what exactly is telemedicine?
 Basically, this concept refers to the use of telecommunication technology to provide healthcare remotely.
-This area is among the most rapidly developing with the expansion of the Internet in recent years.

 Best Telemedicine Software System: Doxy.me

-Being HIPAA compliant, Doxy.me is ensures that patient privacy is maintained.
-Its simple interface makes meetings between doctors and patients very convenient.
 As a patient, you don’t need to log in or even create an account to meet your doctor.
-All you need is a single URL to start a call.
+All you need is a single URL to intiate a call.

 Completely Safe And Top-Quality